Montana/terraform-provider-profitbricks-deprecated/README.md

 #### Example Syntax

-This example would search for Virtual Data Centers with the string "test_dc" in the *name* and "us" in the *location*.
+This example would search for Virtual Data Centers with the string "test_dc" in the *name* and "us/las" as the *location*.

 ```
 data "profitbricks_datacenter" "dc_example" {
   name = "test_dc"
-  location = "us"
+  location = "us/las"
 }
 ```